-Figure 9
+Figure 11

-8. Physical Design and Manufacturing:
+- 8. Physical Design and Manufacturing:

 - The physical unit that houses our electronics has been meticulously designed with user experience in mind.
 We have crafted a 3D printed base that securely holds the device and allows for easy placement of a water bottle on the weight sensor.
+The attached screenshots from the Wokwi simulator and the detailed drawings of the base showcase our commitment to a user-friendly design.

+- 9. Software Development and Backend Integration(new):

+- The backend of our web-based hydration tracking system is powered by Python, which receives data from the Arduino setup.
+This architecture was selected to replace the initial mobile app concept, effectively addressing Arduino’s limitations by leveraging Python’s robust data handling capabilities.
+This switch not only simplifies the system's architecture but also enhances its scalability and security, providing a solid foundation for further development and the integration of additional functionalities.

-The attached screenshots from the Wokwi simulator and the detailed drawings of the base showcase our commitment to a user-friendly design.The frontend of our web-based hydration tracking system is powered by JavaScript, which is employed to dynamically render interactive charts and manage user interactions efficiently.
+- The frontend of our web-based hydration tracking system is powered by JavaScript, which is employed to dynamically render interactive charts and manage user interactions efficiently.
 This shift to using JavaScript ensures our system is not only responsive but also scalable.
 We have integrated JavaScript libraries such as Chart.js for crafting visually compelling and interactive data visualizations, directly enhancing user engagement and providing a seamless interactive experience.